arasaltug/jumpman-web/README.md

-Jumpman Shop is a shop that only sells jordan products..
+"Jumpman Shop" is a store that only sells jordan products..

 <a target="_blank" href="https://arasaltug-jumpman.netlify.app/">Live Demo</a>